 North Riding of Yorkshire

-The 1974 changes saw the rest of North Yorkshire expand, especially in the North West, where the dales fringe towns of Skipton, Settle and Harrogate joined the county from the drastically reduced West riding.
-The area also took over the ancient independent area of “Ainsty,” which included York, Selby, previously in the West Riding, and lands surrounding the River Ouse’s flow from York, to the Humber estuary.
+The 1974 changes made North Yorkshire expand, more so in the North West.
+Dales fringe towns of Skipton, Settle and Harrogate joined the county from the reduced West Riding.
+North Riding also took over the ancient independent area of “Ainsty.
+This included York, Selby, in the West Riding, and lands surrounding the Rover Ouse’s flow from York to the Humber Estuary.

-North Yorkshire is the largest and perhaps the most famous riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county truly great.
+North Yorkshire is the largest and arguably the most famous Riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county great.